qiime2-graveyard/rfcs/accepted/0000-tracking-provenance.md

     end: <timestamp (seconds)>
 # Is it necessary to identify hosts?
 Different hosts may have different
 # (hopefully compatible) versions.
+transformers:
+    # A singular `input` (matching `output`) is used in the case of import.
+    inputs:
+        input_a:
+            - plugin: q2-some-plugin
+              version: 2!2017.09.0
+              from: ArtifactDirectoryFormat
+              to: SomeIntermediateView
+            - plugin: q2-other-plugin
+              version: 2!2017.09.0
+              from: SomeIntermediateView
+              to: SomeOtherView
+        input_b:
+            - plugin: q2-other-plugin
+              version: 2!2017.09.0
+              from: AnotherDirectoryFormat
+              to: AnotherView
+    output:
+        - plugin: q2-some-plugin
+          version: 2!2017.09.0
+          from: SomeView
+          to: ArtifactDirectoryFormat

 versions:
   python: 3.5.1
   qiime: 2!2017.09.0
   # <dump contents of pip freeze>

 ```

 The precise contents of this file are less clear, but the goal is to describe
-information that should not be necessary to reproduce an analysis.
-That being
+information that **should not** be necessary to reproduce an analysis.
+That
-said if there was a bug in one of the dependencies then the `versions` is
+being said if there was a bug in one of the dependencies then the `versions` is
 necessary to distinguish flawed artifacts after the fact.
 These versions serve
 a different purpose than the plugin version in `action.yml`, which is used to
 pinpoint a particular method which was invoked, in other words, the API